 No doubt about it: Vitamin D is no ordinary vitamin.
 While most vitamins are found in food, vitamin D is produced by the body itself with proper sun exposure.
-It then converts to a powerful hormone (aka calcitriol) that can positively impact bone health and calcium levels.
-New research also shows that sufficient vitamin D levels can keep dry skin and eczema at bay, along with a laundry list of other health benefits (from improved fertility to better immune function).
+It then converts to a powerful hormone, calcitriol, that can positively impact bone health and calcium levels.
+And it doesn’t stop there: New research also shows that sufficient vitamin D levels can keep dry skin and eczema at bay, along with a laundry list of other health benefits (from improved fertility to better immune function).

 It’s increasingly clear that getting that vitamin D fix does a body good.
 But here’s the catch-22: While exposing your bare skin to sunlight is a surefire way to ramp up vitamin D levels, doing so could heighten your risk of skin cancer and premature skin aging.

 So how can you strike a happy—and safe—medium?
 Follow these savvy tips and tricks for getting your vitamin D levels up to speed.

 While some studies suggest that liberal application of sunscreen prohibits the body’s production of vitamin D (because UVB rays are what kick-start the process inside the body), most dermatologists are still adamant about the use of sunscreen to protect yourself from the cancer-causing consequences of sun exposure.
 Instead of skipping sunscreen, some recommend 5 to 10 minutes of unprotected sun exposure a few times per week.

 “That’s all you need to maintain healthy vitamin-D levels,” says Laguna Beach-based, board-certified dermatologist Bobby Awadalla.
 “Anything beyond that could cause excessive sun damage.”